ftilde/unsegen_terminal/README.md

 # unsegen_terminal

-`unsegen_terminal` provides a pseudoterminal that can be easily integrated into applications using [unsegen](https://crates.io/crates/unsegen).
+`unsegen_terminal` provides an ANSI pseudoterminal that can be easily integrated into applications using [unsegen](https://crates.io/crates/unsegen).

 ## Getting Started